SAG4X/buzzword_elevate/README.md

 ![Icon](/assets/Buzzword.jpg)

-elevate for the buzzwords using in computer science paradigm using simple tool collection
+elevate for the buzzwords using in computer science paradigm using simple tool collection.
+See the demo from here https://sag4x.github.io/buzzword_elevate/

 ## How to Contribute